Specialization in Law and Economics

 - Corporate Finance

-More detailed information on the specialisation area can be found in the following brochure (PDF, last updated: June 2018).
+More detailed information on the specialisation area can be found on the faculty's website.